CNAG-Biomedical-Informatics/convert-pheno/docs/faq.md

 ??? faq " I want to get some statistics on the content of `individuals.json` and I am not familiar with `JSON`.
 Any suggestion?"

-    My first recommendation is to use `jq`, which like a `grep` for JSON.
+    My first recommendation is to use `jq`, which is like `grep` for `JSON`.

-    Let's start by creating a `TSV` where each row is one individual and the columns are the array variables:
+    Let's begin by generating a `TSV` (Tab-Separated Values) file where each row represents an individual, and the columns correspond to the array variables:

     ```bash
     jq -r '["id", "diseases", "exposures", "interventionsOrProcedures", "measures", "phenotypicFeatures", "treatments"], (.[] | [.id, (.diseases | length), (.exposures | length), (.interventionsOrProcedures | length), (.measures | length), (.phenotypicFeatures | length), (.treatments | length)]) | @tsv' < individuals.json > results.tsv